 Your nose is stuffy, your throat is scratchy, and your head is pounding.
 Is it a cold or the seasonal flu?
-Symptoms can overlap, so unless your doctor runs a rapid flu test — a quick check done with a cotton swab from the back of your nose or throat — as soon as you start to get sick, it’s hard to know for sure.
-Here are some basic guidelines on how to tell the difference between cold and flu symptoms, and what to do if you have either one of these infections.
+Symptoms can overlap, so unless your doctor runs a rapid flu test — a quick check done with a cotton swab from the back of your nose or throat — it’s hard to know for sure.
+Here are some basic guidelines for telling the difference between cold and flu symptoms, and what to do if you have either one of these infections.

-If you have a cold, you’ll probably experience symptoms such as:
+If you have a cold, you’ll probably have symptoms like these:

 - runny or stuffy nose